ehsia1/Battleship-Checkers-Implementation/README.txt

 Willie Franceschi - wfrance2

 DESIGN:
+	Overall:
+        Battleships Game, Mobile BS, and Checkers are all games and inherit virtual functions from game.h.
+Mobile BS is a Battleship Game, but with additional moving functionality.

+        For Battleship Game, there are 2 fleets (vector of Ships), one per player.
+Each fleet has 5 Ship objects, which are created during the placement phase.
+Each player makes one move for their turn.
+        Invalid placements prompt the user to repeat the placement.
+The user proceeds to play battleships, sinking ships and taking names until a player wins.
+Invalid coordinates prompt the user to repeat an attack.
+The game tells notifies the user when a ship is sunk or hit.
+        The check_coord function checks to see if a ships of a player's fleet contains a coordinate.

+        Most of the functionality is in attack_square, which makes calls to check_coord when dictating hits and misses.

+        For Mobile Game, the user plays just like battleship, but instead of a shot, the user has the option to move their ship.
+A move function in the Mobile game class checks to make sure the move is valid (does not go off board, does not collide with a possibly more expensive ship like an air craft carrier).
+The move function calls upon the shift function for the ship, which updates the coordinates of the ship that shift was called upon.

+        For Checkers Game, the user plays checkers until a winner is established.
+        Thec check_coord function is used again to see if a player has a piece with the coordinate.
+        The can_move function uses the the check_coord function to determine the state of a spot on the board (empty, player1 or player2 piece occupies) and returns different values corresponding to not only the state of the spot, but also the direction that was tested.
+        The can_jump function is uses the can_move function to test the state of a spot, the return value is indicative of whether jump can be performed in the user specified direction.
+        RECURSION is used in attack_square for the multiple jump functionality.

 	game.h --> contains the enum information (GameResult), typedef for the Coord used in battleship and mobile battleship piece.h --> includes functions from game.h; has virtual functions (shift, has_coord) that are overriden in later classes ships.h --> IS-A-PIECE relationship; used to create Ship objects (each ship was made an object because each ship had unique properties, such as unique location on the